Katy Perry: Part of Me: Critical reception

 Review aggregate website Rotten Tomatoes reported that 75% of critics gave the film positive reviews, with a rating average of 6.40/10, based on 88 reviews.
 The critical consensus states: "Katy Perry: Part of Me succeeds on the strengths of the pop star's genuine likability, inspiring work ethic, and dazzling stage show, even if it plays somewhat like a PR puff piece at times."
 At the website Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received a rating average of 57, based on 24 reviews, indicating "mixed or average" reviews.
 Audiences polled by the market research firm CinemaScore gave Katy Perry: Part of Me an "A" grade on average.

 Neil Smith of Total Film stated: "Despite being as garish and manufactured as Perry's multi-coloured hair-don'ts, Part of Me deserves kudos for allowing an element of unpredictability to intrude upon its tween exploitation and sugary vulgarity."
 Elizabeth Weitzman of New York Daily News said: "Perry may be the world's most high-profile tease, but she sure knows how to show us a good time".
 Andrew McMurty of Filmink stated: "Ultimately, Part of Me is for fans, but it should have interest for people interested in celebrity culture".

 Negative reviews included Mark Olsen of Boxoffice Pros claim that: "this supposedly honest behind-the-scenes look at Perry's 2011 world tour often feels more like sharp brand management".
 Alison Willmore of Time Out New York also gave the film a generally negative review, saying: "the 3-D performance footage is impressively lavish, though the film's unending idolization of the amiable singer will quickly exhaust all but the most devoted fans".

 Box office

 In its opening weekend, the film grossed $7,138,266 in 2,730 theaters in the United States and Canada, ranking #8 at the box office.
 Katy Perry: Part of Me has grossed $25,326,071 domestically and $7,400,885 internationally, totaling $32,726,956 worldwide.
-In the United States, it is the seventh highest-grossing documentary and the fifth highest-grossing music concert film of all time.
+In the United States, it is the ninth highest-grossing documentary and the fifth highest-grossing music concert film of all time.